MESD: A Risk-Sensitive Metric for Explanation Fairness Across Intersectional Subgroups: The MESD Method

 \subsection{CVaR-Weighted Group Disparity (MESD)}

-To extract the final MESD metric from the group-level stability $S(g)$, we use Conditional Value-at-Risk (CVaR), which gives greater weight to the worst-performing group-level disparities.
+To extract the final MESD metric from the group-level stability $S(g)$, we use Conditional Value-at-Risk (CVaR), which as a robust, risk-sensitive measure that gives greater weight to the worst-performing group-level disparities.
 This reveals subgroups that may exhibit disproportionately low explanation stability.
 Formally, for any pair of intersectional groups $(g_i, g_j \in \mathcal{G})$, define the pairwise stability disparity as

 where $(S(g))$ is the aggregated group-level stability defined in Equation \ref{eq:grp_meas}.
 To incorporate the severity of instability, we define a risk score for each pair:

 so that pairs involving groups with low procedural fairness receive higher risk values.
 The collection of risks ${R_{ij}}$ induces a distribution from which MESD computes the $(\alpha)$-tail risk threshold